unoplatform/uno/doc/blog/201809-uno-wasm-intro-part-1.md

 For now, the name that makes the most sense would be WebApp or SPA when run in a browser, though App does also make a lot of sense.
 The term may also be diluted if the same code runs in an electron shell, for instance.

-There are concerns over the SEO aspect of such WebAssembly apps.
+There are concerns over the _Seach Engine Optimizations_ (SEO) aspect of such WebAssembly apps.
 Wasm apps can be easily compared to Mobile Apps in their searchable aspect, or to large desktop or SPAs (like GMail) for which the searchable aspect is not particularly relevant.

 ## Wasm, Performance and .NET JITing

 Microsoft has been working on a WebAssembly [port of the Mono runtime for a while now](https://www.mono-project.com/news/2017/08/09/hello-webassembly/), and [progress has been steady](https://www.mono-project.com/news/2018/01/16/mono-static-webassembly-compilation/) since the beginning of 2018.
-The runtime is so far looking as stable as it is on iOS and Android using the [Uno Platform](https://github.com/nventive/Uno) as a point of reference, which is quite the achievement.
+The runtime is looking as stable as it is on iOS and Android using the [Uno Platform](https://github.com/nventive/Uno) as a point of reference, which is quite the achievement.

 There's also the .NET Core Runtime (CoreRT) team that is working [on a WebAssembly port of the .NET Native engine](https://github.com/dotnet/corert/blob/master/Documentation/how-to-build-WebAssembly.md), and significant progress is made there as well.